Address: 216 East 500 South

 Website: xiaobaobaoslc.com

-But the restaurant’s ethos goes beyond just food.
-Xiao Bao Bao is a tip-free establishment, a decision Romina and her partners made to simplify the dining experience.
+The restaurant is also tip-free, a choice the partners made intentionally.
 “We wanted the price to be the price,” Romina said.
-“There’s no tip screen at the end, and it’s more equitable for both our staff and customers.”
+“There is no tip screen at the end, and it is more equitable for both our staff and customers.”

 Previous